 The historic town of Lewes is 3 miles off the trail (safe, easy riding along the Lewes to Brighton cycle path beside the A27) but worth the diversion.
 There are few other accommodation options in the neighbouring villages so most cyclists find themselves in the town for a night.
 The best hotels are Pelham House and The Shelleys but room prices for both are high - far too high really.
 The Dorset pub beside the Harveys Brewery is a popular choice and has a garage for bike storage.

 Eastbourne has a huge choice of hotels for all budgets so unless there is a large convention in town you should have no problems finding a room.
 The View Hotel and the Cavendish Hotel are on the sea-front close to the pier and town centre.

 We are often asked the following questions and hope that you will find the answers useful.
-Please don't hesitate to contact us for more advice or answers to specific questions you may have.

 Most people cycle from west to east as the prevailing wind is usually - but not always - from behind and the views from the cliff tops at Beachy Head are a lovely end to your holiday.
 However you can of course start in Eastbourne and finish in Winchester.

 The wind direction is very important.
 Cycling into a headwind is exhausting and may prevent you finishing the ride each day.

 The south east of England has warmer temperatures throughout the year compared to all other areas of the UK.
 Perhaps the best time to visit is in spring and autumn.
 In April and May the meadows are awash with colour and in October and November the trees are very beautiful.
 There will be less competition for accommodation at these times too.

 Spring, the months of March through to May, is generally a calm, cool and dry season.
 However, as the sun rises higher in the sky and the days grow longer, temperatures can rise relatively high but then tend to drop off again at night.